cryingpotat0/cannon/README.md

 The highlight and focus API are messed up.
 The only highlight API should be `setHighlights`.
 Every time setHighlights is called, reset the highlight painting step.
 Every time something is edited in the file, highlights should be reset.
 Don't worry about movable comments/ highlights.
 This means reintroduce resetHighlights as an effect.
 It makes working with highlights much easier.
 Focus should work better.

+## bugs
+- when switching languages in the builder, there's a gap where the buttons aren't disabled but the old language is active